 - 2 cloves garlic minced

-- Salt pepper, and any other seasonings you might like
+- soy sauce, sriracha, turmeric, or any other seasonings you might like

-When the noodles are cooked (approximately 3-5 mintues) add fresh snap/snow peas and leafy greens.
+- When the noodles are cooked (approximately 3-5 minutes) add fresh snap/snow peas and leafy greens.

-Add salt, pepper, and any other seasonings to taste.
-I use turmeric and curry powder.
+- Add salt, pepper, and any other seasonings to taste.
 (Adjust to your preferences.)